How to Prevent Brown Stains in Toilet

 First Things First: Removing Rust Stains

 Though you may be tempted, avoid the use of bleach when cleaning rust stains.
 Bleach will actually chemically-charge and super-power rust stains, making the problem even worse.
-Also, be careful with your use of cleaning techniques, apparatuses, and cleansers, as scratching or damaging your toilet bowl makes it easier for buildup to occur, and the future removal of stains next to impossible.
+Also, be careful with your use of cleaning techniques, apparatuses, and cleansers, as scratching or damaging your toilet bowl makes it easier for the buildup to occur and renders the future removal of stains next to impossible.

-You should also open a window for ventilation and remove the water from your toilet bowl by turning off the valve and flushing, to make cleaning easier.
+Before getting started, you should open a window for ventilation.
+Remove the water from your toilet bowl by turning off the valve and flushing to make cleaning easier.
 Here are a few of our best recommendations for how to remove rust stains from a toilet bowl:

-- Spray-on a mixture of 1-part vinegar to 1-part water and scrub with a toilet brush.
+- Spray on a mixture of one part vinegar to one part water and scrub with a toilet brush.

-- Make a paste of 3-parts baking soda and 1-part vinegar, scrubbing the bowl with it as you would a powdered cleanser.
+- Make a paste of three parts baking soda and one part vinegar, scrubbing the bowl with it as you would a powdered cleanser.

 - Purchase Shaw’s Pads, which consist of a handle and scouring cloth, and scrub your way to a rust-free surface.

 - Have any Barkeeper’s Friend stashed in your cupboard?
 This tried-and-true cleaner is great at removing rust stains.